Saltefanden/powerbi-docs.da-dk/powerbi-docs/developer/embedded/get-azuread-access-token.md

 ## <a name="troubleshoot"></a>Fejlfind

-Fejlmeddelelse: "'AuthenticationContext' indeholder ikke en definition for 'AcquireToken', og der blev ikke fundet en tilgængelig 'AcquireToken', der accepterer et første argument af typen 'AuthenticationContext' (mangler du en reference til et direktiv eller en assembly?)".
+Fejlmeddelelse: "'AuthenticationContext' doesn't contain a definition for 'AcquireToken' and no accessible 'AcquireToken' accepting a first argument of type 'AuthenticationContext' could be found (are you missing a using directive or an assembly reference?)".

    Prøv at hente [Microsoft.IdentityModel.Clients.ActiveDirectory](https://www.nuget.org/packages/Microsoft.IdentityModel.Clients.ActiveDirectory/2.22.302111727), hvis du får vist denne fejl.